-Mahé Island – Mahé Island is home to the main international airport of the Seychelles, so you’ll almost definitely pass through it on your trip.
-If you fancy a dive while you’re there, then Beau Vallon in the northwest corner of the island has a lot to offer.
+Mahé Island is home to the main international airport of the Seychelles, so you’ll almost definitely pass through it on your trip.
+If you fancy a dive there, Beau Vallon in the northwest corner of the island has a lot to offer.

 There are plenty of tour operators offering trips to local dive sites.
-These sites are awesome for beginners because, aside from some of the wrecks, you don’t need to go below 12m to see some spectacular life.
+These sites are awesome for beginners.
+Aside from some of the wrecks, you don’t need to go below 12m to see some spectacular life.
 Many of the sites are in small bays protected from strong currents.
 Plus, thanks to the protection of the nearby marine park, these areas are teeming with marine life.

 This area is known for whale sharks and it has some cool wrecks to explore too, such as Twin Barges.
 If you’re into sharks, check out Shark Bank – you’ll usually see at least a couple of finned friends there.

 Praslin is the second largest island in the Seychelles but it has a super laidback vibe, making it popular among holiday makers.
 It’s also home to the Vallée de Mai Nature Reserve where you can see the rare black parrot (the national bird of the Seychelles).
 Best of all, it’s just a stone’s throw away from two of the best inner island dives sites – Booby Island and Aride Bank.